 Stay Ahead of the Curve

-With a focus on engaging occupational therapists in both clinical and academic settings, the GW OTD program offers coursework in higher education teaching, leadership, team science, health care quality, and research.
+With a focus on engaging occupational therapists in both clinical and academic settings, the GW Post-Professional OTD program offers coursework in teaching and learning, clinical research, advanced practitioner.
 Occupational therapy scholars are trained to engage in a multidirectional and interprofessional integration of basic research, client-oriented research, population-based research, and policy.
-Graduates are able to measure and improve health conditions affecting our society, especially in the clinical area of post-acute and chronic care.
-Graduates will also learn to contribute to the evidence base across the translational spectrum regarding cost-effectiveness and quality care for individuals following hospitalization, and learn to work with stakeholders across the broad spectrum of research, practice, and policy.
+Graduates will also learn to critically evaluate evidence to uncover knowledge-to-practice gaps in occupational therapy.
+This will culminate in the student developing a plan for an OT program grounded in an occupation-based theory for the capstone.

 What Will I Learn?

 The GW Post-Professional OTD program prepares graduates with the knowledge and skills needed to demonstrate to individuals how to accomplish daily tasks using therapeutic activities.
 Occupational Therapists employ a holistic perspective when advising clients to perform activities — the environment is adapted to fit the needs of the person, where the person is the essential component.

 Graduates of the GW Post-Professional OTD program are equipped to demonstrate understanding of the following knowledge domains: